zamazan4ik/awesome-pgo/article/article.md

 Elbrus engineers (from [MCST](https://en.wikipedia.org/wiki/MCST)) of course understand this thing, and they invest some (quite limited compared to giants like Google) resources into PGO too.
 MCST has its own compiler, [LCC](http://mcst.ru/LCC) (in Russian).
 Finding public-available information about the compiler is not an easy task due to closed nature of MCST.
 However, I had an awesome conversation with an engineer from MCST, and he answered almost all my questions regarding PGO state in the LCC compiler.

-So.
 The current PGO state in LCC is something like that:

 * Instrumentation PGO is supported (in IR PGO flavour).
 * No sampling PGO support yet but there are some plans to implement it.